From hand drafting to CAD

 Learning to use CAD software – some advice

-It helps when learning CAD to realize that gCADPlus software mimics the ‘hand drawn’ drawing process.
+It helps when learning CAD to realise that gCADPlus software mimics the ‘hand drawn’ drawing process.
 Instead of using a pen or pencil as a drafting tool, the pointing device (a mouse) drives an ‘electronic pencil’ around the computer screen.
 The screen is analogous to the drawing board.
 The pencil is positioned metaphorically and then lowered onto the electronic drawing board.
 Special instructions are then issued to produce the entities (lines, arcs, circles, etc.) placed in the drawing.
 The significant advantage of this process is that it is not necessary to draw shapes like circles, ellipses etc., these shapes (and even more complex ones), are placed into the drawing.
 The CAD program creates the shape perfectly every time, locating it precisely.

 When operating at maximum productivity, a CAD drafter becomes an assembler of pre-drawn parts.